 Identifying and Treating Teen Technology AddictionPosted June 24, 2019, 2:00 pm by

 We all know a teen — or a lot of teens — who have their face buried perpetually in their phone.
-Teens engage in an average of about seven hours of screen time every day, according to a report from Common Sense Media.
-Listening to music, watching TV and videos, and playing games are rated as the top activities.
+Teens engage in an average of about seven hours of screen time every day; listening to music, watching TV and videos, and playing games are rated as the top activities.

 These forms of entertainment are designed to provide steady streams of dopamine to a child’s developing brain.
 It feels good and keeps users engaged, by just like with food, alcohol or drugs, this instant gratification can create a habit that may lead to full-blown addiction.